BIBLIOGRAPHY

 Psychotherapy Networker, 32 (5), pp. 42-47, 60 (Sept-Oct 2008).

 An easy-reading account of a major recent discovery in neuroscience -- the process of memory reconsolidation that can actually rewrite the neural memory circuits maintaining a specific, learned emotional response, for deep, lasting change that dispels clients’ symptoms at their emotional roots.
 A case example shows how the process is guided in Coherence Therapy.
-Download reprint»
+Download»

 Other Articles on Therapeutic Process